JaapHinke/iottum/push-api/index.md

 The iotspot Push API enables customers to _subscribe_ to a iotspot stream of _data events_.

 Data events are incoming sensor messages or user-driven events (specifically, the start or end of a booking).
 The following _categories_ of data events are available:
-* occupancies (originating from sensors or from booking start/end events)
+* occupancies
 * climate
 * headcount
+* reservations (originating from booking start/end events)

 iotspot uses SNS to push these data events to subscribing _endpoints_, typically an HTTPS REST API.